nbargovic/kafka-debug-container/README.md

 * vi

 ### How to build and run
-You can re-build the image with your own client properties files and keystore(s)/truststore(s).
+You can build the image with your own client properties files and keystore(s)/truststore(s).
-Place the files you want to load into the container in the `properties/` and `keystores/` directories, and then rebuild.
+Place the files you want to load into the container in the `properties/` and `keystores/` directories, and then build.

+Note: if you want to run kubectl/oc commands you'll also need to supply your own kube config file in `kubectl/config`
 ```
 docker buildx build --platform linux/amd64 -t bargovic/kafka-debug:1.0.7-amd64 .
 docker run -it bargovic/kafka-debug:1.0.7-amd64 /bin/bash